OpenEnergyPlatform/oemetadata/README.rst

 Introduction
 ============
-| Open Energy Metadata (OEMetadata) is an energy metadata standard including a template, examples and a metadata schema.
+| Open Energy Metadata (OEMetadata) is a metadata standard for the energy domain.
 | It is an extensive set of metadata based on the tabular data package specifications and the FAIR principles.
 | The metadata contains multiple fields (keys) in a nested JSON structure.